Private Services

 Example server container written in Typescript (main.ts)

-Connecting to a Private service
+Connecting to a Private Service

 Private services do not have publicly accessible HTTPS URLs.